zzzprojects/learn-orm/tutorials/fsharp/casting.md

 printfn "%A" valueInt
 ```

-You can also use the `upcast` and `downcast` operators to perform such a conversion as shown below.
+You can also use the `upcast` and `downcast` operators to perform such a conversion, as shown below.

 ```csharp
 type Shape() =